-The problem: Nothing results in unplanned SaaS spending faster than an unexpected or a missed SaaS renewal.
+Nothing results in unplanned SaaS spending faster than an unexpected or a missed SaaS renewal.
 While sometimes an automatic software renewal can be convenient, it can also be costly and problematic when it renews without the right ownership or utilization.

 If a software renews and employees don’t find it to be critical to their daily work, don’t enjoy using it, or it’s simply not being used enough to justify its price, the fact that the notification period to cut ties with the vendor was missed can mean being locked into paying for the tool for another year at least.

-The pitch: If your company is consistently missing SaaS renewals because the notification period goes missed, here’s how you can pitch a SaaS management tool to be sure this doesn’t happen in the future.
+If your company is consistently missing SaaS renewals because the notification period goes missed, here’s how you can pitch a SaaS management tool to be sure this doesn’t happen in the future.

 “It looks like one of our contracts automatically renewed since we missed the notification period.
 While this tool fits our current needs, there’s probably a better option out there.
 If we were to invest in a SaaS management tool, we’d always have a clear picture of exactly when a contract is set to renew, the time period the vendor requires for cancellation, and who the internal owner of the contract is.
 Since this data would be moved from our spreadsheet to an easy-to-read dashboard, we would be sure that the contracts that renew are the ones we actually want to renew.”

-The problem: Any systems and software that are being used and managed without the knowledge or approval from IT leadership or stakeholders at your organization are referred to as shadow IT.
+Any systems and software that are being used and managed without the knowledge or approval from IT leadership or stakeholders at your organization are referred to as shadow IT.